 The hybrid data model is arguably the simplest of all the hybrid cloud computing configurations available to today’s business owners and administrators.
 This configuration represents a solution to a modern twist on an age-old problem: storage, or, more specifically, data storage.

-The rise of analytics and of Big Data have forced organizations to get clever with data storage.
+The rise of analytics and Big Data have forced organizations to get clever with data storage.
 There is simply no way for the average business to store the vast amounts of data they need to support their customers’ needs and to stay ahead of their competitors.
 What’s more, this data needs to be turned into market insight at a moment’s notice, which means supreme levels of accessibility are required.

 Fundamentally speaking, a hybrid cloud data model involves the storage of some data in-house in physical servers, and some data within a private cloud structure, a public cloud structure, or both.
 Beyond this, the exact configuration depends on the individual needs of the business in question.

 The idea of the hybrid data structure is to free up space for your most frequently used data to be stored in-house, where it is immediately accessible.
-This is supported with the storage of less frequently used data in the cloud, increasing the flexibility and capability of the organization.
+This is supported by the storage of less frequently used data in the cloud, increasing the flexibility and capability of the organization.

 Businesses who need to store large amounts of data, and can clearly define which portions of their data are used frequently and which portions are used more rarely.
-Any organization seeking to expand their data and analytics operations will also experience a huge advantage from a hybrid data cloud configuration.
+Any organization seeking to expand its data and analytics operations will also experience a huge advantage from a hybrid data cloud configuration.

 Want to learn more about how to successfully deploy a hybrid cloud configuration within your organization?
-Need more guidance on which model is best suited to your business and own unique needs?
+Need more guidance on which model is best suited to your business and your own unique needs?
 Like to schedule a free consultation about cloud support?
 Speak to our team today.